david-hernandez/drupal8-oop/7-Including-and-autoloading/README.md

 return require __DIR__ . '/vendor/autoload.php';
 ```

-The `vendor` directory is where Compose puts everything.
+The `vendor` directory is where Composer puts everything.
 Well, what's in that file?

 ```$xslt
 <?php